51,000 Marriott Bonvoy points

 A detailed listing of all the elite benefits can be found here.
 Essentially, Silver Elite status delivers minimal benefits, given how easy it is to earn simply by holding a co-branded credit card.
 Gold Elite benefits are also not too exciting, with the 2pm late checkout (based on availability, not guaranteed) being the most appealing one.

 It’s really at Platinum Elite that the real benefits start to kick in: lounge access, free breakfast, suite upgrades, 4pm late checkout, etc. You achieve Platinum Elite status at 50 elite qualifying nights, although there are a few creative ways to help you reach that threshold.

-For example, you’ll already earn 15 qualifying nights from holding one of the Bonvoy credit cards, and you can earn 10 qualifying nights just by booking a meeting room with Marriott, so that already gets you to 25.
-Then, you just need to stay 25 more nights with Marriott in order to secure Platinum status.
+For example, you’ll already earn 15 qualifying nights from holding one of the Bonvoy credit cards here in Canada or if you’re in the US game, you can hold both of their Business and Personal Bonvoy credit cards to earn a total of 30 elite nights.
+Then, you just need to stay 20 more nights with Marriott in order to secure Platinum status.